Marriott Says Up To 500 Million Customers' Data Stolen In Breach

 Arne Sorenson, Marriott's president and chief executive officer, said: "We deeply regret this incident happened.
 We fell short of what our guests deserve and what we expect of ourselves.
 We are doing everything we can to support our guests, and using lessons learned to be better moving forward."

 Marriott has set up a special website and call center to provide information on the incident.
 The U.S. call center number is (877) 273-9481.
+Marriott said it will begin notifying affected guests by email starting Friday.

-Marriott's stock was down about 5 percent in early trading Friday morning.
+Marriott's stock was down about 5 percent late Friday morning.

 The data breach is one of the largest in history.
 It's not as massive as the 2013 hack of Yahoo, which hit 3 billion users, and exposed data including names, email addresses, phone numbers, birthdates and passwords.
 But the Marriott breach includes sensitive data such as passport numbers, mailing addresses and credit card information.